jackalcooper/bucklescript-tea-brunch-skeleton/README.md

     * [Brunch](http://brunch.io): `npm install -g brunch`
     * Brunch plugins and app dependencies: `npm install`
 * Run:
     * `npm start` — watches the project with continuous rebuild.
 This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
+This will also launch the bsb compiler in the watcher mode.
+Please have a look at the `package.json` if you want to change the command.
     * `npm run build` — builds minified project for production
 * Learn:
     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.